-TIP #1: Have a FINAL Plan Ready
+TIP #1: Have a CLEAR Design Plan Ready

 TIP #2: Do Some Exploratory Demo Beforehand

-Demolishing the existing tile, drywall, etc, yourself might seem a bit intimidating, but doing at least some exploratory demo yourself before contractors come to price your job can be a real cost-saver (sorry single-bath folks).
+Demolishing the existing tile, drywall, etc, yourself might seem a bit intimidating, but doing at least some exploratory demo before contractors come to price your job can be a real cost-saver (sorry single-bath folks).

 Here’s why punching even just a few holes in the walls before contractors visit for cost quotes can save you money:

-Punching a few holes in your bathroom walls is a pretty good signal that you’re very serious about doing a renovation.
+Punching a few holes in your bathroom walls is a pretty good signal that you’re very serious about actually doing a renovation.
 Showing that this job will definitely happen actually puts you in a much better position to get a contractor’s best price.
-If accepted, they can ink you in as a guaranteed definite next open slot start.
+Again, contractors don’t like uncertainty.
+So, show that you’re certain to actually do this thing!

 For haul-away, just rent a U-Haul pickup with a full 8ft bed and get a cheap safety vest and hardhat for visiting the Travis County Landfill to drop off your loads.
-Demolishing a typical ~80-ft2 bathroom to the studs with a vanity and toilet and shower or shower/tub takes just one or two truckloads.
+Demolishing a typical ~80-ft2 bathroom to the studs with a vanity and toilet and shower or shower/tub takes just two truckloads.

 TIP #3: Call Contractors EARLY

+Trying to book a reno contractor for an immediate start is not going to save you money.
 At best, it’ll result in inflated prices since you’ll have to pay a premium to convince someone to push off an existing project to accommodate an immediate start for yours.

-At worst, it’ll severely limit your potential contractor pool to just those folks who aren’t currently working (which is usually not a contractor pool you want to swim in).
+At worst, it’ll severely limit your potential contractor pool to just those folks who aren’t currently working (which is usually not a pool you want to swim in).

-Instead, plan your project in advance and plan to get contractor bids early — like two or three months before you’re actually needing the work to start.
+Instead, plan your project in advance and plan to get contractor bids early — like three months before you’re actually needing the work to start.